Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

 # Pickle

-A [PickleDataNode](../../../reference/#taipy.core.data.pickle.PickleDataNode) is a specific data node used to model pickle data.
+A `PickleDataNode^` is a specific data node used to model pickle data.
 To add a new _pickle_ data node configuration, the `taipy.configure_pickle_data_node()^` method can be used.
 In addition to the generic parameters described in the previous section